-Conditions to avoid: Avoid generation of dust in handling and use.
+Conditions to avoid: Avoid dust generation in handling and use.

 Incompatible materials: Powerful oxidizers such as fluorine, chlorine trifluoride, and oxygen difluoride and hydrofluoric acid.

 Hazardous decomposition products: Silica will dissolve in hydrofluoric acid and produce a corrosive gas, silicon tetrafluoride.